ctmakro/site/content/on_learning/resnet_keras.md

 Notes:

+- By using batch normalization, the implemented network can fit CIFAR-10 to 0.72 accuracy in **5 epochs** (25/minibatch). the batch normalization layers increase the epoch time to 2x, but converges about 10x faster than without normalization.

+- credit for batch normalization goes to: <http://jmlr.org/proceedings/papers/v37/ioffe15.pdf>

+- please use Adam optimizer

 - the layer counts are customized (3 residual stacks, a total of 10 convolutional layers) for my own purpose.

-- !!
-No batch normalization layers included due to laziness.
-I wrote this mainly to play with CIFAR-10.

-- to replicate their results, you have to modify the code according to their paper or their Torch code on github.
+I call this ResNet-10.

 - for pre-trained ResNet-50, please check <https://keras.io/applications/>